Anku5hk/Programmers_guide_to_Python/book.md

 output2 = MyParent1.other_method(child, 2) # 4
 ```
 ### Encapsulation
 * Restrict access to methods and variables inside a class using access modifier.
-Inside a class, use "\_" under scroll for protected, and "\_\_" double under scroll for private.
+Inside a class, use "\_" underscore for protected, and "\_\_" double underscore for private.
 * Access modifiers:
   1. Public: Can be accessed anywhere in the program.
   2. Protected: Only the current class and derived class can access them.